We are taking part in a scheme to raise awareness of protected birds along the Essex coastline.

 The Essex RAMS aims to prevent bird and habitat disturbance from recreational activities.
 It does this through a series of mitigation measures, which encourage all coastal visitors to enjoy their visits responsibly.

 We will fund the mitigation measures using payments from developers.
-Developers will need to pay if their new development is within a ‘Zone of Influence’ around a designated site.
+Developers will need to pay a tariff if their new development is within a ‘Zone of Influence’ around a designated site.
 The strategy shows that almost all of our administrative area falls within the Zones of Influence.

 We will collect the money via planning obligations that we secure using: